INN/deploy-tools/COMMANDS.md

 # Included commands

+These are all `fab` commands and are run this way:

+    $ fab command:option,anotheroption,yetanotheroption

-These commands are all `fab` commands, and are run by entering `fab command:option,anotheroption,yetanotheroption`.
-For more information on Fabric, [see the official docs](http://docs.fabfile.org/en/1.9/tutorial.html).
+For more information about Fabric, [see the official docs](http://docs.fabfile.org/en/1.9/tutorial.html).

 ## Table of contents